 Vjola Goda is part of the CSSP Albania team.
 She holds a BA and a Master’s degree in law from the University of Padua, and has many years of experience as a lawyer specialized in international private law.
 Following her passion for conflict resolution and her interest in negotiation, she became a mediator in 2013, and actively contributed to the mediation system as a member of the Albanian National Chamber of Mediators.

-She joined CSSP in May 2020 in the role of administrator of the Tirana Mediation Center, one of the two pilot centers built as part of the project “Strengthening the Mediation System in Albania”, and is now in charge of coordinating CSSP efforts that support mediation in the country.
+She joined CSSP in May 2020 in the role of administrator of the Tirana Mediation Center and is now in charge of coordinating CSSP efforts that support mediation in the country.

 More about the project